solutionDrive/sdTestEnvironmentShopware/README.md

 Handle plugin
 -------------

-For all following commands you must pass a php version, for example 7.1 for PHP 7.1 container:
+For all following commands you must pass a php version, e.g. 71 for PHP 7.1 container:

 For adding the plugin run: